 The best ukulele starter kit will include everything the child needs to begin lessons.
 Typical kit inclusions besides the actual instrument are a lesson book, online lesson access, and a tuner.
 The tuner keeps the ukulele’s pitch accurate.
 The set may also include cleaning supplies to maintain the instrument.

 The following are the best ukuleles for kids who are just starting out on this fun and unique instrument.

-For novice and advanced ukulele players, the Luna Mahogany Series Tattoo Concert Ukulele is a solid choice.
+For the novice and advanced ukulele players, the Luna Mahogany Series Tattoo Concert Ukulele is a solid choice.
 Hawaiian musicians inspired the traditional design with black tattooed ornamentation against the brown mahogany body.
 Mahogany produces a clear, crisp sound that is able to resonate through large venues.
 It has the larger body type than the traditional soprano type with a measurement of approximately 23 inches.
-Concert ukulele has strings spaced further apart and produce a deeper tone than soprano versions.
+This concert ukulele has strings spaced further apart and produce a deeper tone than soprano versions.
 Total weight of the ukulele is around 1.3 pounds—making it easy for young children to carry and handle.

 The Luna Mahogany Series Tattoo Concert Ukulele includes a travel bag with the option to buy accessories separately.
 The mahogany ukulele is a budget model, so it may not be a permanent choice for ukulele players.
 However, children can get started on the instrument or use it as a backup practice version if they decided to continue with lessons.